PoleVaultForbes2/Pathfinding/README.md

 * **`getPathCost():`** Returns the total cost of the path found.
 * **`getSearchSize():`** Returns the number of nodes expanded during the search.
 * **`wasSearched(Coord):`** Returns whether a given location was examined.

-**Running the Pathfinder**

-To run the pathfinding algorithm and see it visualized:

-Use the provided visualizer.
-This class is designed to integrate into the existing project framework, and does not include a main method.
-The visualizer initializes the terrain and coordinates, and displays the computed path based on the Pathfinder output.

-Make sure to:
-1.)
-Set both the start and end coordinates via setPathStart() and setPathEnd().

-2.)
-Choose a heuristic weight using setHeuristic().

-3.)
-Call computePath() to execute the A* search.

-4.)
-Retrieve the path using getPathSolution() if a path was found.